If you’re interested in becoming a judge, read on to learn more about how to do so!

 Yes, being a judge is stressful.
 Judges are in charge of keeping order in courtrooms when emotions are high and correctly assessing evidence in order to make a fair decision.
 There is always the risk of incorrectly sentencing defendants, so judges are under constant pressure to make the right choice.

-Yes, becoming a judge will require you to complete at least seven years of education, including law school, which is notorious for being difficult, and proving you’re the best candidate for a judgeship out of hundreds of other successful attorneys.
+Yes, pursuing a career as a judge will require you to complete at least seven years of education, including law school, which is notorious for being difficult, and proving you’re the best candidate for a judgeship out of hundreds of other successful attorneys.

 Yes, federal court judges typically make significantly more than state court judges.
 Federal court judges are also offered more benefits and have more salary security.
 Regardless of their experience or location, they are all paid the same salary.